leizerowicz/bitnet-mlx.rs/agent-config/orchestrator.md

 ### Complete Agent Directory
 The orchestrator has access to the following specialist agents for task assignment and coordination:

+**🔧 MANDATORY AGENT HOOKS INTEGRATION**: All specialist agent interactions are automatically coordinated through the Agent Hooks System (`agent-config/agent-hooks.md`).
+This integration is not optional—every task assignment, handoff, and collaboration uses hooks for automated lifecycle management, quality assurance, and seamless coordination.

 #### Core Development Specialists
 - **`architect.md`** - Project Architect: High-level system design, architecture decisions, component relationships